Deutsche CEO sees wider risks from bank cracke

-DAVOS, Switzerland (Reuters) - An excessive crackdown on the banking industry would undermine efficient markets and jeopardize the health of the wider economy, the head of Germany's Deutsche Bank (DBKGn.DE: Quote) said on Wednesday.
+DAVOS, Switzerland (Reuters) - An excessive crackdown on the banking industry would undermine efficient markets and jeopardize the health of the wider economy, the head of Germany's Deutsche Bank (DBKGn.DE) said on Wednesday.

 "We could all be losers in the end if we don't have an efficient market in place any more," CEO Josef Ackermann told reporters at the World Economic Forum.